-29 COMPENSATION COMPONENTS
+COMPENSATION COMPONENTS

 Cash compensation has two components, base salary and annual incentive bonus.
 The Company has a number of salary grades reflecting differing levels of responsibility.
 For each salary grade, a minimum and maximum salary range is established based on a survey of comparable-sized companies.
 The incentive compensation is a target bonus equal to a percentage of the individual's annual base salary.
+This percentage is determined by the salary grade which reflects the level of responsibility and expected contribution of the position to earnings of the Company.
 For the target to be achieved, the Company must meet the projected annual earnings ("Plan") which are reviewed by the Compensation Committee; minimum and maximum payouts are then set based on the achievement of certain financial thresholds related to the Plan.
+In the fiscal year ended July 31, 1994, the Company fell short of its projected annual earnings by 6% and, in accordance with the terms of the Plan, bonuses were reduced by 15% from their target.
 In addition, the Plan permits discretionary adjustments up or down within a range, based on evaluation of a particular individual's contribution.